-IN THE MATTER OF APPLICATION)FOR PERMIT NO. 13-7697 IN THE)NAME OF TWIN LAKES CANAL CO.)APPLICATION FOR PERMIT
+IN THE MATTER OF APPLICATION FOR PERMIT NO. 13-7697 IN THE NAME OF TWIN LAKES CANAL CO.

+FINAL ORDER DENYING APPLICATION FOR PERMIT

-On March 8, 2007, Twin Lakes Canal Company ("TLCC") filed Application for Permit 13-7697 with the Idaho Department of Water Resources ("IDWR" or "Department") seeking to appropriate water from the Bear River for powerhead storage, power, irrigation storage, and irrigation.
+On March 8, 2007, Twin Lakes Canal Company ("TLCC") filed Application for Permit 13-7697 with the Idaho Department of Water Resources ("IDWR" or "Department") seeking to appropriate water from the Bear River for power head storage, power, irrigation storage, and irrigation.
 An amended application was filed on June 18, 2010, removing the "irrigation" element from the application and adding an "irrigation from storage" element.

-The amended application was advertised to the public in July 2010.
-The legal advertisement incorrectly included "irrigation" and "power from storage" elements.
-A Notice of Correction was advertised, extending the protest date to August 30, 2010.
-The application was further amended on August 13, 2010, adjusting the elements to be those described in this Order.
-The Department determined that the changes made on August 13, 2010 did not require a readvertisement of the application.
+Notice of the amended application was published in July 2010.
+The legal notice incorrectly included "irrigation" and "power from storage" elements.
+A notice of correction was advertised, extending the protest date to August 30, 2010.
+The application was further amended on August 13, 2010, adjusting the elements to be those described in this order.
+The Department determined that the changes made on August 13, 2010 did not require a re-advertisement of the application.